cliffeh/marc/README.md

 A library and a set of command-line tools for manipulating MARC records.

 ## Building
+To build the marc library and command-line tool:
 > `./configure && make`

+## Testing
+To run unit tests:
+> `make check`

+## Installing
+Depending on your environment this may require elevated privileges:
+> `make install`

 ## Running
 ```